 Working in a collaborative way

-The majority of Daniel's research is undertaken as part of the Addictive and Health Behaviours group.
-"Between us, we study a wide range of topics around addictive behavior," he explains.
+The majority of Daniel's research is undertaken as part of the Centre for Addictive Behaviours Research group.
+"Between us, we study a wide range of topics around addictive behaviour," he explains.
 "It ranges from smoking and alcohol use to food addictions and gambling.
 We work in a very collaborative way and involve our students in all areas of the research."

 One example that Daniel highlights as demonstrating how the group works is work by a PhD student looking at the role of social identity in recovering addicts.
-"It's an area that more and more researchers are finding interesting," he says, "so I'm really looking forward to studying it in the future.
-I also enjoy working with members of our Investigative Forensic Psychology group on questions in that area."
+"It's an area that more and more researchers are finding interesting," he says, "so I'm really looking forward to studying it in the future."

 Fields of investigation

 Collaboration is something that Daniel holds dear to his heart.
 "The psychologists who inspire me most are the ones who cut across fields of investigation," he elaborates.
 "They cover a broad range of behaviours and bring theories and concepts from one area to bear on another.
 At LSBU, I feel lucky to be working alongside people who not only do this, but also explain their work in a way that is easily understandable as well as being very accurate and detailed."